Injury or Wrongful Death from a Car Accident in Fort Wayne?

 - Intoxicated driving, including drunk driving and drugged driving

-One thing that many people do not realize is that victims can be held liable for a portion of their own car accident in Fort Wayne.
+One thing that many people do not realize is that victims can be held liable for a portion of their own car accidents in Fort Wayne.
 In cases in which this occurs, an injured victim’s recovery will be reduced by their level of fault.
-Unfortunately, the big insurance companies often try to unfairly blame victims for collisions.
+Unfortunately, big insurance companies often try to unfairly blame victims for collisions.
 Do not let this happen to you; being found partially at fault for your own crash could take thousands of dollars out of your pocket.

 MAKING A DIFFERENCE

 IN THE LIVES OF OUR CLIENTS.

 Spinal Cord Injury

 Thanks to everyone in the office.
 Great team.
 Was always answering any of my questions!
 Definitely helped me.